Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space: Experiments

 \subsection{Results}

 Quantitative results are presented in \Cref{tab:quant-gan}.
-Our method achieves the lowest MMD and KID scores and the second lowest FID score (after AU-GAN).
+Our method achieves the lowest MMD and KID scores and the second lowest FID score.
 It should be noted that the high SSIM scores achieved by SDEdit and PnP result from their frequent failure to achieve the target domain appearance, as reflected by their low FID, KID, and MMD scores.
-This phenomenon is explained by the inherent trade-off between achieving the desired target domain appearance and preserving the content from the source image without the cycle-consistency mechanism (see SDEdit's qualitative results in \Cref{subfig:diff}).
-When increasing the strength parameter of SDEdit above $0.7$, the results become increasingly disconnected from the source image, as demonstrated in \Cref{subfig:diff}.
-Our model exhibits the best balance between target domain appearance and structure preservation compared to all other methods.
+This phenomenon is explained by the inherent trade-off between achieving the desired target domain appearance and preserving the content from the source image without the cycle-consistency mechanism.
+For example, when increasing the strength parameter of SDEdit above $0.7$, the results become increasingly disconnected from the source image (see \Cref{subfig:diff}).
+Our model exhibits the best balance between target domain appearance and structure preservation compared to the baselines.

 Qualitatively, \Cref{fig:night_comp} compares our \emph{StS} results to both GAN-based and diffusion-based methods for the Day-to-Night task using the \emph{BDD100k} dataset.
 Our model achieves the highest level of realism compared to all other methods.
-The GAN-based methods mostly suffer from the occurrence of artifacts, primarily manifested as random light spots that are uncorrelated with semantically meaningful potential light sources in the image (e.g., car headlights, taillights, streetlights, which are commonly turned off during the day but can be turned on at night).
+The GAN-based methods mostly suffer from the occurrence of artifacts, primarily manifested as random light spots that are uncorrelated with semantically meaningful potential light sources in the image (\eg, car headlights, taillights, streetlights, which are commonly turned off during the day but can be turned on at night).
 Our model minimizes the occurrence of these artifacts and leverages the powerful semantic understanding of the diffusion model to accurately generate semantics-related target domain effects, such as light sources, light scatters, and reflections (see \Cref{subfig:GAN}).
 While PnP and SDEdit struggle to balance between output realism and structural preservation, our model excels in both aspects.